 Walnut Sapwood vs Heartwood

 The color of Walnut Heartwood is brown to dark brown.
-Color can sometimes have a gray, purple, or red depending on the species of walnut.
+The color can be gray, purple, or red depending on the species of walnut.

 Cherry Heartwood vs Sapwood

-The heartwood of cherry color is rich red to reddish-brown.
-Its color varies and depends on many things.
-Its color darkens overtime when it comes in contact with light.
-The grain of cherry wood is uniform, straight.
-So that it gives a great appearance.
+The heartwood of cherry wood ranges from dark red to reddish-brown.
+Its color depends on the species and place of origin.
+Its color becomes darker with time when exposed to sunlight.
+The grain of cherry wood is uniform and straight.

-The color of cherry sapwood is light yellow to almost white.
+The sapwood is light yellow to almost white.
 Cherry trees contain a large amount of sapwood.
-It also darkens over time but never as much as heartwood.
+It also darkens with time but never as much as the heartwood.

 Sapwood is pale yellowish-white to whitish-cream.
 The color of the sapwood also varies with the age of the cedar tree.
-A 10–15 years old cedar tree has approximately 3-4 cm diameter sapwood.
+A 10–15-year-old cedar tree has approximately 3-4 cm diameter sapwood.

-You can use sapwood along with heartwood for home furniture and indoor application, but for the external application, Wood Expert suggests that we always use heartwood.
+You can use sapwood along with heartwood for home furniture and indoor applications, but for outdoor applications, wood experts suggest that we always use heartwood.